Classics: Kool & The Gang – Take My Heart (De-Lite Records)

 Their career, just like like Earth, Wind & Fire, can be split into 2 periods.
 The first (1973 – 1978) establishing them on the burgeoing Funk scene with a twist of Jazz, blending earthy brass, funky bass guitar and chanted vocals.
 A period which they paved with classics such as ‘Summer Madness’, ‘Jungle Boogie’ and ‘Open Sesame’.

 The second one seeing them makin’ a clear-cut transition into Dance/Soul Pop territories.
-As a result, they would turn themselves into an impressive hit machine, reaching their peak during the first half of the 80’s.
-Classics such as ‘Ladies Night’, ‘Celebration’ and ‘Big Fun’ among others summarizing their leadership at the time…
+As a result, they would turn themselves into an impressive hit machine, reaching their peak during the first half of the 80’s along with producer Eumir Deodato.
+Classics such as ‘Ladies Night’, ‘Celebration’ and ‘Big Fun’ among others summarizing their leadership at the time.
+If not extra goodies such as ‘Too Hot’, Steppin’ Out’, ‘Big Fun’ or ‘Take My Heart’…